 If you take a second to think about a company that stands out for having a remarkable culture, a few businesses might come to mind – big or small.
 But in the context of the millions of businesses out there, it’s likely a very short list.
 That high praise is reserved for a select few companies.
 Difficult to track, but you know it when you see it.

 And while most leaders agree that cultivating an amazing culture is a worthy investment, moving from theory to practice is a rare occurrence.
 In fact, one study by Deloitte found that 88% of employees are not engaged with the work they are doing.
 To make matters worse, a study by Gallup found that disengaged employees cost American business over $300 billion each year – roughly three times the size of the US education budget.

 To summarize the matter at hand, Culture Matters.

-But allow me to pose the question a different way: Does the culture of the company that manages your wealth matter?
+Does the culture of the company that manages your wealtH MATTER?

 The advisors that influence your wealth have a trusted position.
 Whether it’s a CPA, estate attorney, investment banker, or financial advisor, each plays a unique and sacred role with respect to your money.

 I once worked at a company that went through nearly 50 mergers and acquisitions in four years.
 On paper and in the media, we were skyrocketing.
 The company website talked about an amazing culture, but behind the scenes you had a hodgepodge of people all trying to figure out their new place in a big machine with a lack of clarity as to who was leading the helm locally.
 It created significant disunity, distrust, and disruption.
 Turnover was high, passion was low, direction was unclear, and culture was nonexistent.
 The people who faced the greatest repercussions were the clients.